PixelRidgeSoftworks/Linux-Discord-Manager/README.md

    - Push to the branch (git push origin feature-branch).
    - Open a Pull Request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See the LICENSE file for more details.

 This script is developed and maintained by **PixelRidge Softworks**.
 For more information about our products and services [visit our website](https://pixelridgesoftworks.com).